Goals for the New Year: How to Stop Living Paycheck to Paycheck

 Learn how to stop living paycheck to paycheck and reach financial freedom

 If you can implement just some of the six tips provided, you could be in a much better situation.
-The most important step is getting started.
+The most important step is getting started, and the new year is a great time to do so.
 Changing your spending habits can be daunting, but remember, just a few dollars here and there can add up over time.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.